top of page

 1. Jonno White

 Jonno is a Certified Working Genius Facilitator trained in Patrick Lencioni's frameworks, including The Five Dysfunctions of a Team and The Six Types of Working Genius.
-He is the bestselling author of "Step Up or Step Out" (with over 10,000 copies sold), host of the Leadership Conversations Podcast (230+ episodes reaching 150+ countries), and founder of the 7 Questions Movement connecting over 6,000 leaders worldwide.
-At ASBA 2025, Jonno achieved a 93.75% satisfaction rating for his keynote and facilitation work.
+He is the author of Step Up or Step Out (with over 10,000 copies sold), host of The Leadership Conversations Podcast (230-plus episodes reaching listeners in over 150 countries), and founder of the 7 Questions Movement, which connects over 6,000 leaders worldwide.
+At the ASBA 2025 National Conference, Jonno achieved a 93.75 percent satisfaction rating for his keynote and facilitation work.

-What sets Jonno apart is his ability to combine world class facilitation frameworks with a deeply practical, engaging delivery style.
-Whether it is a half day workshop, a full executive offsite, or a keynote presentation, Jonno helps leadership teams move from dysfunction to high performance.
+What sets Jonno apart is his ability to combine world-class facilitation frameworks with a deeply practical, engaging delivery style.
+Whether it is a half-day workshop, a full executive offsite, or a keynote presentation, Jonno helps leadership teams move from dysfunction to high performance.

 Specialties: Working Genius facilitation, leadership team development, executive offsites, keynote speaking, DISC assessments